maithemewp/mai-simple-urls/readme.txt

 == Installation ==

-1. Upload the entire `simple-urls` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `mai-simple-urls` folder to the `/wp-content/plugins/` directory
-1. DO NOT change the name of the `simple-urls` folder
+1. DO NOT change the name of the `mai-simple-urls` folder
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Navigate to `Settings > Permalinks` and save them.
 Yes, just click save.
 Trust me.
 1. Navigate to the `Simple URLs` menu